Softx0/calculator-without-swing/README.md

 # CalculadoraJavaSwing
-A Calculator using Java with Swing
+A Calculator using Java within the wizard

 That is a simple calcuator in JAVA, practicing the logic and learning the olddest a newest things of java and Swing.